zed-extensions/odin/README.md

 ## Language Server

-This extension automatically updates to the latest OLS (Odin Language Server) nightly build on each startup.
+This extension automatically updates to the latest OLS (Odin Language Server) monthly build on each startup.

 ### Using a Custom OLS Binary